Redbird Mountain

 Find Nearby Peaks

 Climbing and access information for this peak is on Pages 263-264 of the book.
+Livingston Douglas revised this page as it relates to the Northwest Ridge and South Ridge Routes.
+Ken Jones added the East Ridge Route and revised the east side access information.
 Based on LiDAR data, Redbird Mountain has replaced Shelly Mountain as the highest point in the White Knob Mountains with a recalculated elevation of 11,290 feet.
 Maps still show the elevation at 11,273 feet.
-Livingston Douglas revised this page.
-Updated November 2023
+Updated August 2024

 Redbird Mountain is the highest point in the White Knob Mountains, which is home to five of Idaho’s 11ers.
 It can be climbed from either Burma Road (to its west) or Alder Creek Road (to its east).
 Redbird Mountain is often climbed in combination with other 11ers on the White Knob Crest.
 USGS Shelly Mountain